Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Evaluation

 \item The range of the resulting inconsistency values may also be a relevant factor to take into account.
-As mentioned before, if the inconsistency values are close to $0$, it might even make sense to use a naive approach for the contension measure or the forgetting-based measure, in particular if the given knowledge base is already in CNF.
+If the inconsistency values are close to $0$, a SAT check as a preprocessing step could prove useful---we observed this effect with the naive approaches for the contension measure and the forgetting-based measure, in particular if the given knowledge base is already in CNF.
 Moreover, the range of the inconsistency values is also relevant for the choice of search strategy regarding the SAT-based approaches (see Section \ref{sec:linear-search}). \end{itemize}

-The previous point shows that under certain circumstances, the naive approaches for the contension and the forgetting-based inconsistency measure yield results quite fast.
-On closer inspection, this is not due to the overall approach---in the majority of such cases, the inconsistency degree of the knowledge base in question is $0$.
-Hence, the initial SAT check already does the trick.
-This raises the question of whether such an initial SAT check might be used as a sort of preprocessing technique in practical applications that deal with scenarios in which the given knowledge bases are, to a certain degree, likely to be consistent.
-In addition, this technique could not only be used for the contension or forgetting-based measure, but for any type of inconsistency measure.